-If you don’t meet the medical requirements for disability benefits, you may still be able to get approved using a residual functional capacity (RFC).
+If you don’t meet the medical requirements for disability benefits for ankylosing spondylitis, you may still be able to get approved using a residual functional capacity (RFC).
 This form is to be completed by your treating physician and should clearly state any limitations or restrictions that you have because of the condition.

 If you suffer from chronic fatigue and fevers, you may not be able to work at a desk very long.
 Inflammation of the eyes can impact your ability to complete paperwork hours on end or affect your vision when it comes to reading instructions or manuals.

 Disability Determination Services then look to see if you can do some other kind of work if you are unable to return to your traditional job.
-If it is determined that you can perform no work at all, you are granted approval for monthly disability benefits.
+If it is determined that you can perform no work at all, you may be granted approval for monthly disability for ankylosing spondylitis.

 Applying for Social Security disability with ankylosing spondylitis can be a detailed and complicated process.
 You must provide thorough medical records and adequate documentation to support your case.
-You may start the process online at SSA.gov, by phone at 1-800-772-1213, or in-person by visiting your nearest SSA office.
+You may start the process online at SSA.gov, by phone at 1-800-772-1213, or in-person by visiting your nearest Social Security office.

 You can experience two denials, which you can appeal, before requesting a hearing before an administrative law judge.
 An attorney can make sure all of your documents are in order and represent you at the hearing, helping increase your odds for benefits approval.